-Katto was founded on the idea that people nowadays people want to own fewer, better things.
+We believe that people nowadays want to own fewer, but better things.
 Things which endure, and last.
 Things which can be mended and repaired.
 Things which will last at least one lifetime (and hopefully more).

-A key element of this is ensuring that things are looked after properly.
-Even the highest quality, best made things can break if not cared for.
-Which is why we’ve put together this handy guide to looking after your kitchen knives.
-And the good news is that is couldn’t be simpler.
+A key element of this ideal is ensuring that our belongings are looked after properly.
+Even the highest quality, best made pieces can break if not cared for.
+Which is why we’ve put together this handy guide on how to look after your kitchen knives.
+The good news is that is couldn’t be simpler.

-The first thing is to clean your knife quickly after use.
+As much as possible, try to clean your knife immediately after use.
 Many ingredients are acidic in nature or contain chemicals which can expedite the oxidisation of steel.
 So it’s important to remove this as soon as possible.

 There are several reasons for this; but most importantly the heat and chemicals in the dishwasher can be very harmful to the wooden handles of knives.
-Whilst the fact that they’re often jangling around next to other metal utensils can lead to chipping.
+High water pressure can also cause them to knock against other utensils, leading to blunting or chipping.

 Whatever you do, don’t store expensive knives in a drawer uncovered.
-Just as with the dishwasher, the presence of other utensils will lead to blade scratching, chipping and blunting.
-Instead be sure to sheath the blade in a card, canvas or leather scabbard to protect the blade.
+Just as with the dishwasher, the presence of other utensils can lead to blade scratching, chipping or blunting.
+Instead, be sure to sheath the blade in a card, canvas or leather scabbard to protect it.

 HOW TO STOP YOUR KNIFE GOING BLUNT

 The most important thing for maintaining knife sharpness is the chopping board you use.
-Glass, slate or even bamboo boards are all detrimental for blade edges.
-As materials they’re just too hard and you’ll find your knife goes blunt very quickly.
+Glass, slate or even bamboo boards can all be detrimental for blade edges.
+As materials go, they’re just too hard and you’ll find your knife goes blunt very quickly.

 As an alternative, we recommend using a solid wood board made of something like oak or walnut.
 These softer materials allow edges to be held longer.

 It’s also crucial to use the correct knife for the correct kitchen task.
-For example, using a non-serated blade to slice thick skinned bread will be detrimental for sharpness.
+For example, using a non-serated blade to slice thick crusted bread can be detrimental for sharpness.

 HOW TO SHARPEN YOUR KNIFE